I admit it, I used to be a SiteGround fanboy.

 Other than a large performance improvement, managed hosting also takes care of software updates, security patches, and hardware management.
 But performance is the biggest draw.

 The difference between shared hosting and managed cloud hosting is huge.
-GoDaddy, Bluehost, HostGator, TSOhost, and basically every shared hosting but SiteGround (and maybe A2) are crap.
-If you’ve never experienced cloud hosting, you will see improved server response times, load times in GTmetrix, and a noticeable difference when clicking through your pages.
+GoDaddy, Bluehost, HostGator, TSOhost, and really any shared host will get blown away by Cloudways.
+If you’ve never experienced good cloud hosting before, you will see improved server response times, load times in GTmetrix, and a noticeable difference when clicking through your pages.

 17. Conclusion: I’m A Happy Camper